ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-standalone-vsi.md

 5. Select **Create** to create your workspace.
 6. On the workspace **Settings** page, in the Input variables section, review the default input variables and provide values that match your solution:
     * Your IBM Cloud API key.
-    * A private SSH key used for the deployment.
+    * A private SSH key is used for the deployment.
     * (Optional) You can change the `ID_RSA_FILE_PATH` for your SSH key file that is autogenerated on Schematics and on the bastion server.
-    * The ID(s) of the SSH keys that you created and uploaded to IBM Cloud.
-Enter the SSH key IDs in [] brackets and surrounded by quotation marks, for example [ "ibmcloud_ssh_key_UUID1", "ibmcloud_ssh_key_UUID2",... ].
+    * The IDs of the SSH keys that you created and uploaded to IBM Cloud.
+Enter the SSH key IDs in brackets and surrounded by quotation marks, for example [ "ibmcloud_ssh_key_UUID1", "ibmcloud_ssh_key_UUID2",... ].
     * The region for your resources.
     * The zone for your resources.
     * Existing VPC name